Send to a friend

 Agriculture in northeast Brazil represents a significant source of income, with family farming responsible for 82.6 per cent of jobs in rural areas and 50 per cent of production value.

 Since irrigation is likely to become essential to sustain maize productivity, Paulo Cesar Sentelhas, an agricultural engineer at the University of Sao Paulo’s Luiz de Queiroz College of Agriculture, says it is crucial to evaluate future water usage demands.
-Investing in the development of new maize varieties that are resistant to environmental stress could help mitigate the effects of global warming on crops, Sentelhas believes.

 However, he cautions: “Climate model projections are meant to produce plausible future scenarios to facilitate the exploration of crop management strategies, so they cannot be treated as a deterministic prediction of the future climate.”